raspberrypilearning/c3-wolfram-day-night/en/step_1.md

 + Manipulating Geographic Data in the Wolfram Language
 + Using Freefrom Lingustic Input in the Wolfram Language
 + Creating interactivity in the Wolfram Language using `Manipulate`

+If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
+You'll need to look at Starting Mathematica and Programming in Mathematica.
+If you are using the web browser version of Wolfram, you only need to look at Programming in Mathematica.

 --- /collapse ---